mapsync/grayson-advisory/src/pages/blog/2019-12-26-grayson-utility-commission-meeting.md

 ---
 templateKey: blog-post
 title: Grayson Utility Commission Meeting
-date: 2020-02-27T14:35:00.000Z
+date: 2020-03-27T14:30:00.000Z
-draft: true
+draft: false
 description: Grayson Utility Commission Meeting.
 ---
-Grayson Utility Commission monthly meeting Friday, February 28th at noon.
+Due to everything being shut down because of the Coronavirus and trying to keep our customers safe, the Grayson Utility Commission monthly meeting for Friday, March 27th will be held among the commissioners as a phone conference at noon.

+If you have any questions regarding this meeting, please call our office at 606-474-7569.